 WHAT WILL CONFIRMATION CLASS BE LIKE?

-Each class begins with an informal lunch and introductory questions or a warm-up activity (in the past, we built a Styrofoam church, made clay creatures, threw a ball of string all over the room, and listened to music together, among other activities.)
+Each class begins with introductory questions or a warm-up activity (in the past, we built a Styrofoam church, made clay creatures, threw a ball of string all over the room, and listened to music together, among other activities.)
 Then a pastor or an elder leads a discussion about an important idea of the Christian faith.
 We also meet in small groups, so you build connections with your friends and the adult volunteers as you learn the material.
 The adult volunteers are called Confirmation Sponsors, and they are with us in class each week, helping with small group times and listening to you.